cmd-source/MS2-Sights/README.md

  ![Contact](assets/img/contact.JPG)

 #### Design
-The theme for the design is very plane for this website, originally a number of background images were tried but they all destracted from the core content.
+The theme for the design is very plane for this website, originally a number of background images were tried but they all distracted from the core content.
 A plane white background that can alter to dark mode allows for focus on the core content.
 When an individual thinks about a trip or travelling they usually have an anticipated, playful and relaxing feeling.
 With that in mind the following design choices were selected.

 #### Styling
 The font-family: Akaya Telivigala and cursive were selected to give a playful and relaxed feeling to the website.

 #### Images
 The images used are ones the elicit positive emotions.
-The user expereinces are happy individuals enjoying their time and the images slected for the gallery give a sense of awe and wonder of the sights around Ireland.
+The user expereinces are happy individuals enjoying their time and the images selected for the gallery give a sense of awe and wonder of the sights around Ireland.

 ![exp](assets/img/exp.JPG)

-The icons used for the map are very distint and make it very obvious on the differnce between hotels, cities and sights on first glance.
+The icons used for the map are very distinct and make it very obvious on the difference between hotels, cities and sights on first glance.

 ![map](assets/img/icons.JPG)